 Streaming content from regions that are not your own is very easy.
-European users who want to check US Netflix (or one of the many other streaming services not on their local menu) don’t even have to log into a US server.
-5 Euro VPN’s use of SmartDNS connects European servers to American services without hassle, and vice versa.
+European users who want to check the US library of Netflix (or one of the many other streaming services not on their local menu) don’t even have to log into a US server.
+5 Euro VPN’s use of SmartDNS connects European servers to American services without a hassle and vice versa.
 This striking feature makes 5 Euro VPN unique amongst its peers, putting them ahead of other (slower or more complicated) services.
-Making it one of the best VPN for Netflix.
+Making it one of the best VPNs for Netflix.

 A mobile app with the same features as the desktop version is on its way.
-Also interesting are Linux and Kodi versions, scheduled for release after the iOS and VPN for Android apps are live.
+Linux and Kodi versions are also scheduled for release after the iOS and VPN for Android apps go live.

-5 Euro VPN uses smart DNS to smoothly sail past geoblocking.
-As mentioned above, this is a unique approach, setting 5 Euro VPN apart from most other VPN providers.
-This means easy access to any Netflix territory, but also Hulu, HBO Now, Crackle, ABC, NBC, PBS.
-You’ll need a working login to watch the content, but no other VPN provider offers such unprecedented access to so many streaming services, independent of your whereabouts.
+This unique feature allows easy access to any Netflix library in the world, as well as Hulu, HBO, Crackle, ABC, NBC, PBS.
+You’ll need a working login to watch the content, but no other VPN provider offers such unprecedented access to so many streaming services, regardless of your whereabouts.

-Speeds in Asia and Oceania are fairly good too, considering the general quality of server parcs in the region, and the distance data travels from one server to the next.
-Western users will use these servers mostly to do online shopping and flight booking, which don’t require top speeds, so the problem is manageable.
+Speeds in Asia and Oceania are fairly good too.
+Especially considering the general quality of server parks in the region, and the distance data travels from one server to the next.
+Western users will use these servers mostly to do online shopping and flight booking, which doesn’t require top speeds, so the problem is manageable.

-Summarizing: any free VPN service (operating on deals with many caveats) will have a hard time competing with these prices.
-In this respect, 5 Euro VPN sits comfortably between the cheapest services.
-While offering a deal comparable to some of the most premium VPN providers.
-The low pricing and lack of restrictions on usage offer a strong message to other providers as well.
-The service is promoted as ‘the cheapest premium VPN in the world‘, a statement sure to drop some jaws at the competition.
+In summary: any free VPN service (operating on deals with many caveats) will have a hard time competing with these prices.
+In this respect, 5 Euro VPN sits comfortably among the cheapest providers out there.
+But despite that, it offers a premium experience which rivals some of the best VPN brands.
+Low pricing and a lack of restrictions on devices offer a strong message to other providers as well.
+The service is promoted as ‘the cheapest premium VPN in the world‘, a statement sure to drop some jaws among the competition.

 Privacy and security

-If this doesn’t comfort you in your privacy concerns, the company’s log policy will: 5 Euro VPN doesn’t keep logs for your sessions, doesn’t register IP-addresses, logins and the like.
-The same goes for their DNS server: it doesn’t keep track of who’s logged in at what point, or how many sessions a user has had.
-These premises go a long way in securing your online privacy.
+If this still doesn’t comfort you, the company’s log policy will: 5 Euro VPN doesn’t keep logs, doesn’t register IP-addresses, logins, and the like.
+The same goes for their DNS server: it doesn’t keep track of who’s logged in and at what point, or how many sessions a user had.
+All of this goes a long way in securing your online privacy.

 Torrents and Netflix

-Apart from avoiding geoblocking, 5 Euro VPN offers users the ability to use VPN for Bittorrent on their servers.
-This is really where the service shines.
-Downloads won’t be pinched or in any other way delayed (plus you’re able to hook as many devices as you want to your service.
-With no effect to download speeds, a unique feature for a premium VPN provider).
+Apart from easily bypassing geographical restrictions, 5 Euro VPN offers users the ability to use their VPN for BitTorrent on their servers.
+And this is where the provider really shines.
+Downloads won’t be pinched or in any other way delayed (plus you’re able to hook as many devices as you want to your VPN, with no effect on download speeds, a unique feature for a premium VPN provider).